PATRIOT PILGRIM • WISCONSIN WORKFORCE • IT PATHWAY

 How People Usually Enter IT

-• Entry-level roles (help desk, tech support, junior admin)
+• Entry-level roles such as help desk, tech support, and junior admin positions

 • Industry certifications instead of — or before — a degree